ArunaBisht/Covid_Impact_Market_Environments_Product/README.md

 * [Pandas](https://pandas.pydata.org/) - For data cleaning, preparation and manipulation

+* [Jupyter Notebook](https://jupyter.org/) - An open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.

+* [Visual Studio Code](https://code.visualstudio.com/) - A code editor redefined and optimized for building and debugging modern web and cloud applications

 * [Fire](https://github.com/google/python-fire) - For the command line interface, help page, and entrypoint

 * [Questionary](https://github.com/tmbo/questionary) - For interactive user prompts and dialogs